dotnet/runtime/docs/project/dogfooding.md

 ## More Advanced Scenario - Using your local CoreFx build

-If you built corefx locally with `build -allconfigurations` after building binaries it will build NuGet packages containing them.
+If you built the libraries locally with `build libs` after building binaries it will build NuGet packages containing them.
 You can use those in your projects.

-To use your local built corefx packages you will need to be a self-contained application and so you will need to follow the "Self-contained" steps from above.
+To use your locally built libraries packages you will need to be a self-contained application and so you will need to follow the "Self-contained" steps from above.
 Once you can successfully restore, build, publish, and run a self-contained application you need the following steps to consume your local built package.

 #### 1 - Get the Version number of the CoreFx package you built.

-Look for a package named `Microsoft.Private.CoreFx.NETCoreApp.<version>.nupkg` under `corefx\artifacts\packages\Debug` (or Release if you built a release version of corefx).
+Look for a package named `Microsoft.Private.CoreFx.NETCoreApp.<version>.nupkg` under `REPO_ROOT\artifacts\packages\Debug` (or Release if you built a release version of corefx).

 Once you find the version number (for this example assume it is `4.6.0-dev.18626.1`) you need to add the following line to your project file: